 Why are we doing this to ourselves?
 Why do we get tense, stressed, anxiety-ridden, and feel generally overwhelmed by life?

 It’s because life isn’t the flawless, calm, controllable experience we’d like it to be.
-We want things to be easy, comfortable, and picture-perfect 24/7.
-Unfortunately, reality is often the opposite.
+We want things to be easy, comfortable, and picture-perfect.
+Unfortunately reality is often the opposite.
 Bad things happen.
 Work is stressful.
 People let us down.
 We make mistakes and let ourselves down.
 We aren’t as proficient and disciplined as we’d hope to be.
-And life continues to frustrate us because there’s just so much to do and absorb and process.
+And life continues to frustrate us because there’s just so much to do and learn and process.

 The problem isn’t life, or other people, or even ourselves.
 The problem is our propensity to hold on to what we want everything and everyone to be, in order for life to be good enough for us.